-Prior to her tenure with Greenpeace, Isac served as an Assistant Public Defender in Rochester, New York, where she defended the interests of the indigent.
-As an Assistant Attorney General for the Commonwealth of Massachusetts, she handled civil litigation for violations of consumer protection and antitrust laws.
-Cases included litigation on telecommunication and insurance fraud.
+Prior to her work with Greenpeace, Ms. Isac served as an Assistant Public Defender in Rochester, New York, where she defended the interests of the indigent.
+Before joining the public defender’s office, Ms. Isac was an Assistant Attorney General for the Commonwealth of Massachusetts, where she prosecuted civil violations of consumer protection and antitrust laws against members of the telecommunication and insurance industries.

 Ms. Isac currently also serves on the Board of Directors of the Rainforest Action Network, whose mission is to preserve forests, protect the climate and uphold human rights.
 She is Of Counsel at the public interest law firm of Handley Farah & Anderson, which fights corporate abuse and discrimination though civil & human rights, consumer protection and antitrust litigation.